Environment-and-Seniors-Health-Emory/Getting_started/HPC_cluster_GUI_Jupyter_Guide.md

 `conda install jupyter`

+You have finished conda installation and configuration of an environment for R!

+## You will need to follow below steps every time you use Anaconda on the cluster

+If you have not login the cluster, please do so.
+Make sure you are in your home directory

 ### 5. Allocate Computation Resources on the HPC

-> Attention: Do not run computation intensive jobs on the login node.
+### Attention: Do not run computation intensive jobs on the login node.
 We need to run R on the interactive-cpu partition.

-For example, the following command apply 4 CPU cores, 32GB memory on the interactive-cpu partition.
+For example, the following command will apply for 1 CPU core, 16GB memory, 8 hours on the interactive-cpu partition.
+You may change these parameters according to your jobs.

-`salloc -p interactive-cpu -n 4 -t 1-00:00 --mem=32000`
+`salloc -p interactive-cpu -n 1 -t 0-8:00 --mem=16000`

+Once you get the message "Granted job allocation XXXXXX"

 `ssh -L 8999:localhost:8999 $SLURM_JOB_NODELIST`

-> You may fail to applicate 4 cores, you may need to change the CPU number to 1 for a authorization from the HPC.

-### 6. Start Jupiter Server Under Home Directory:
-> You may need to re-login to the HPC and activate the r-env to make the jupyter command accessible.
+Now you are on a computation node.

+Activate your R environment:
+`conda activate r-env`

+Start Jupyter server:
+Never run the following command before you have successfuly allocate resources on computation nodes.
+You'll get a warning email if you run Jupyter on log-in nodes.
-` jupyter notebook --NotebookApp.toke=‘PASSWORD’ --no-browser --port=8999`
+`jupyter notebook --NotebookApp.toke='' --no-browser --port=8999`

->Please set adequate password to maintain secure link to jupyter server.

 You may save this line of command into a file under ~/bin/myjupyter, then add execute, chmod 755 myjupyter, next time you may just type myjupyter to start jupyter notebook.

 ### 7. Open Jupyter Notebook at Local Machine.
-On you own PC (Mac, Linux, Windows), open your browser, type at the address bar and visit:
+On you own PC (Mac, Linux, Windows, IPad, phone), open your browser, type at the address bar and visit:

 [http://localhost:8999](http://localhost:8999/)

-> You may need to enter the password you set at Step 6.
+> You may need to enter the password if you set password at Step 6 (i.e., --NotebookApp.toke='PASSWORD').

 Jupyter Notebook should start in your browser.